xiaoyuanxun/anda/docs/architecture.md

 ### Anda Engine

 The Anda Engine is the core scheduling engine of Anda.
-An Anda application can include multiple agents and tools, which are registered with the Engine and automatically scheduled for execution.
+An Anda AI agent can include multiple agents and tools, which are registered with the Engine and automatically scheduled for execution.
 The architecture and working principles of the Engine will be detailed in the next section.

 ### IC-TEE Gateway